ezhuk/wear/README.md

 # Wear

-A simple app that displays various Android Wear notifications.
+A simple app that displays various Android Wear notifications and allows to send messages and assets from wearable to handheld.

 ![wear](wear.gif)